suzeeparker/FRDocs_dev01-suzee/Setup/fr0101_Setup-Developer-Workstation.md

 #### Introduction
 The following steps create the development environment on your workstation for developing an MERN stack (MYSql, Express, React and Node) application.
 You will access a repository on github and modify it, run it and push changes back to github.
 We will be using an empty 'Windows Pro N' VM in these instructions.
 You should be able to use any workstation.
 Just follow the steps.
 The total disk space required is 7 GB.

-#### Important Note about names and capitalization
+#### Important note about names, capitalization and pictures

-- In this tutorial please be careful to use the exact spelling and capitalization.
+- In this tutorial please be careful to use the Exact Spelling and Capitalization.
 You will be using Windows, Unix and GitBash command prompts.
 Improper captialization will cause commands to fail.
 Some examples are: Local_Admin, myProject, repos, remotes and .ssh.
+- This documentation was produced during 2021.
+You will experience differences in some of the pictures due to the changes made over time by the developers of the softwares and web sites that are used.

 ----
-### 1. Create a new user, Local_Admin on your workstation. (<10 min)
+### 1. Create a new user, Local_Admin, on your workstation. (<10 min)
 ----
 - This account will be used througout the documentation.